 What does it mean that I am required to write a “critical” and “creative” component to my dissertation?

 The dissertation consists of both critical and creative components.
-The creative component should be a book-length manuscript and the critical component will be a document of new fewer than 60 pages, although it can be more.
+The creative component should be a book-length manuscript and the critical component will be a document of no fewer than 60 pages, although it can be more.
 While the creative and critical components often work in conversation with one another, the critical aspect is not a “foreword” to the manuscript.